MCT-master/mct-master.github.io/_posts/2020-10-16-alena-oscHook-oscRouter.md

 As I mentioned before, I have no previous experience with audio processing, so I couldn't create a song from scratch.
 I searched for one on [Mixing Secrets](https://www.cambridge-mt.com/ms/mtk/) and downloaded Sun Drenched by Mike Skalandunas.

 In terms of effects, I downloaded the [Sound Hack Delay Trio](https://www.soundhack.com/freeware/) and used the `bubbler`, the `delay` and `pitch delay`.
-I also used Reaper's built-in Cockos `ReaPitch`.
+I also used __Reaper__'s built-in Cockos `ReaPitch`.
 I used certain sensors and parameters transmitted by __oscHook__ to control parameters of these effects.
 See below more details of each effect, how it was controlled and the scaling.

 ### Audio tracks with their effects